Isahabdulsalam/DineEase/README.md

 ---

-Thank you for visiting our restaurant website project!
-We hope you find it useful and engaging.
+Thank you for visiting my restaurant website project!
+My hope you find it useful and engaging.